Trump's 'Nightmare' China Tariffs Could Destroy U.S. Bridal Gown Industry

 Although Campeau said many American manufacturers are now absorbing higher tariff costs rather than passing them on to some 6,400 independently owned bridal shops, this can’t fiscally be sustained in the long term.

-“I think short term it won’t put my stores out of business,” she said, “but if I’m paying more, I buy fewer dresses so it will eventually effect manufacturers.”
+“I think short term it won’t put my stores out of business,” she said, “but if I’m paying more, I buy fewer dresses so it will eventually affect manufacturers.”

+In the debate over slapping additional tariffs on Chinese imports, the Trump administration asserts U.S. businesses benefit from the tariffs.
+However, it’s the opposite for U.S. importers of Chinese products.

+“Tariffs are taxes paid by American consumers, not foreign countries,” said Bethany Aronhalt, a spokeswoman for the National Retail Federation.
+“If the administration’s latest tariff threat takes effect, just about every U.S. industry would take a hit, and the bridal industry is no exception.
+Everything from a bridal dress and the groom’s suit to jewelry, shoes, and wedding decor could cost more if the trade war escalates.”

-Campeau wonders if her customers will be able to afford higher prices of already expensive gowns—an issue with which Schovenfeld is grappling.
+As a result of the earlier Trump tariffs and possibility for more, Campeau wonders if her customers will be able to afford higher prices of already expensive gowns—an issue with which Schoneveld is grappling.

 “Last week I had to go through our inventory.
 We had to raise prices,” she said.
 “There are some styles that cost $2,200, which now have to be sold at $2,800.”